When Grief Makes You Lose Sight of Who You are In The World Now; Who Am I

 You Might Feel Guilty for Living

-One huge emotion felt during our grief, is guilt.
-We feel guilty for what we didn't do.
-For what we didn't do.
-The "what if's and maybe's" Because we didn't take them to the GP or the hospital sooner, we may of lost sight of what was going on.
-We didn't ask enough questions.
-Our own lives took over.
-We feel like we are responsible and if we did something differently would the outcome be the same?
+One huge emotion felt during our grief is guilt.
+Feeling guilty for what you didn't do.
+The "what if " and maybes, because you didn't take them to the GP or the hospital sooner.
+You may have lost sight of what was going on.
+You didn't ask enough questions.
+Your own life took over.
+You feel like you are responsible.
+Could I have done something differently?

-We also feel guilty for laughing, smiling, enjoying life.
-As if you are not remebering your loved one, as though you are not grieving.
+You also feel guilty for laughing, smiling, and enjoying life, continuing to live on, as if you are not remembering your loved one, as though you are not grieving.
 Grief and joy coexist.
 It's okay to feel both.

 You’re Not Broken — You’re Grieving

 If you recognise yourself in any of this, you’re not weak.
 You’re not failing.
 You’re simply grieving.
 It doesn’t follow rules.
 It doesn’t tidy itself up for others’ comfort.
-But by giving a voice to these often silent parts, we can can healthily express and feel our grief, it is not something to be scared of.
-Embrace it for it is not going anywhere.
+By giving a voice to these often silent parts, you can express and feel your grief; it is not something to be scared of.
+Embrace it, for it is not going anywhere.

 If you are struggling with your grief and need support, please get in touch.